matthewtolman/matthewtolman.com/data/matthew-tolman/articles/predictions-in-2022-2022-11-10.md

 and smaller movements for using systems languages for traditionally non-systems tasks.
 There will also be movements for "off the cloud" and "you don't need the cloud."

-Ssome companies will be experimenting with rewrites of their code into systems languages.
+Some companies will be experimenting with rewrites of their code into systems languages.
 Many of the talks given by these companies would focus on Rust alternatives, such as Zig, Jai, Carbon, or C++2.
 C++ would also start appearing in web conferences again, but exclusively in its modern form.
 Rust would still be around and still be talked about, but by this point it won't be the hot new thing on the block.
-Also, its many warts and complexities would really be manifesting itself and would be slowing down large-scale adoption.

-If services are still rising prices, then "one-time pay" products would be booming.
+If services are still raising prices, then "one-time pay" products would be booming.
 Users would start preferring to pay to own a copy of a movie or software product instead of paying to "borrow" or "use".
 There will be a shift as well away from "always online" as simply bundling online services for one-time pay products wouldn't be cost-effective.